shubham1925/Kalman-Filter/index.md

 ![Equations](img/equations.PNG)

+In the above equations, Q is the model/input noise covariance matrix.
+R denotes the measurement noise covariance matrix.
+J is the gain matrix.
+Matrices A, B and C are obtained from the state space representation of the system.

 Kalman filter operates in 2 stages, time update and measurement update.

 1. Time update: Before starting the iterations for Kalman filter, it is necessary to enter the estimate of the state variable vector and the error covariance matrix.
 The time update activity involves 2 primary equations.
 (1) calculates the a priori estimate of the state variable vector.
 This is the estimate of the state at given time step k when the system measurements upto time step k-1 are known.
 (2) updates the error covariance matrix P.

-2. Measurement update: (3) calculates the Kalman gain K which is helps in reducing the error covariance matrix P. (4) calculates the estimate of the state at time k given measurement data upto time k.
+2. Measurement update: (3) calculates the Kalman gain K, denoted here by J which helps in reducing the error covariance matrix P. (4) calculates the estimate of the state at time k given measurement data upto time k.
 (5) calculates the error covariance matrix P (posteriori)

 ### Key Results